klezovics/react-api-consumption-practice/README.md

 - Set request timeout
 - Set request headers
 - Set request cookies
+- Works in node.js
+- Can retry requests
+- Easier to use different HTTP methods
+- Interceptors

 ## Other
 - Throws error automatically on non 2XX